equadon/invenio/docs/upgrade-marshmallow.rst

   of the field in the data.

-- ``Not a valid type.`` indicates that the field has data of different type than defined in the schema
+- ``Not a valid type.`` indicates that the field has data of a different type than defined in the schema.

-- ``Missing field.`` indicates that field defined as required is missing from the data.
+- ``Missing field.`` indicates that a field defined as required is missing from the data.
 - ``JSON object has no attribute data``
   Marshmallow schema provides methods ``.dump(..)``, ``.dumps(..)``